 Alicia obtained her Juris Doctor from Osgoode Hall Law School in 2016.
 Alicia was awarded the Dean’s Gold Key Award for her outstanding contribution to the Law School.
 Alicia graduated with the Dominic Carinci Memorial Prize for academic achievement in Real Estate and Business Associations; the Bruce Lokash Memorial Prize for female athlete of the year; and the Cassels Brock & Blackwell Prize for Professionalism.

-Following the completion of her articles at Weldon McInnis Alicia will be admitted to the Nova Scotia Bar in 2017.
+Following the completion of her articles at Weldon McInnis Alicia has joined the firm as an associate..

 Alicia is an avid ultimate Frisbee player and a passionate Chihuahua owner.